Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

 This condition holds if and only if for all $j=1,\ldots,p$:

 where the first double implication follows from

 and the last double implication follows from Proposition \ref{prop:univariate lasso condition} since, by Theorem \ref{thm: fermat's rule},

 \end{proof} Theorem \ref{prop:lasso solution} suggests that the lasso solution can be computed by a cyclical coordinate minimization algorithm.
-This method is an iterative algorithm that, given a candidate solution $\hat{\bm\theta}^{(k)}$ at iteration $t+1$, it chooses to update a coordinate $j$ as
+This method is an iterative algorithm that, given a candidate solution $\hat{\bm\theta}^{(t)}$ at iteration $t$, updates a single coordinate $j$ as

-and sets $\hat{\theta}_k^{(t+1)}=\hat{\theta}_k^{(t)}$ for $k\neq j$.
+while keeping all other coordinates fixed, i.e., $\hat{\theta}_k^{(t+1)}=\hat{\theta}_k^{(t)}$ for $k\neq j$.
 A typical choice for the lasso solution would be to cycle through the coordinates in their natural order: from $1$ to $p$.
 The coordinate descent algorithm is guaranteed to converge to a global minimizer of any convex cost function $f:\R^p\to\R$ satisfying the additive decomposition:

 where $g:\R^p\to\R$ is differentiable and convex, and the univariate functions $h_j:\R^p\to\R$ are convex (but not necessarily differentiable); see \citet{tseng2001convergence}.
 What makes this algorithm work for the lasso problem is the fact that objective function (\ref{lasso objective function}) satisfies this separable structure. \begin{remark} If the predictors are measured in different units, it is recommended to standardize them so that $\bm X_j'\bm X_j=1$ for all $j$.
 In this case, the lasso update (\ref{lasso update rule}) has the simpler form: